FOCUS-Tech stampede as investors hunt Latin American unicorns | Business

 There are still challenges for tech companies to overcome in the region, including a paucity of engineering talent.
 General Atlantic estimates Latin America's universities train 40,000 software developers a year, far below the 100,000 it estimates the fast-growing tech sector needs annually.

-Other factors such as political and economic instability are also making investors more cautious when looking for businesses they believe will be resilient.
-The region has a history of going from boom to bust too, such as in 2014-15 when several large investors pulled back following an economic downturn that doomed the prospects of several fledgling tech ventures.
+Other factors such political and economic instability are also making investors more cautious when looking for businesses they believe will be resilient.
+The region has a history of going from boom to bust too, such as in 2014-15 when a number of large investors pulled back following an economic downturn that doomed the prospects of several fledgling tech ventures.

 FINTECH FAVORED Startups focused on financial technology, or fintech, are mopping up much of the funding with a 40% share of the overall pot in 2020, according to LAVCA, the association for private equity in Latin America.